The Best Looking Women Sports Announcers Changing the Game

 1. Maria Taylor

 Her versatility is one of her most impressive qualities—she seamlessly shifts between covering NCAA football, NBA, and even NFL games.
 Taylor’s in-depth knowledge, professionalism, and radiant energy make her one of the most engaging sports announcers on television today.
-She’s also known for crossing gender barriers, making her mark as an African American woman in a historically male-dominated field.
+She’s also known for crossing gender barriers, and making her mark as an African American woman in a historically male-dominated field.
 With her rise to hosting major events like the NBA Draft and the NFL, Taylor has demonstrated that she’s a trailblazer, combining beauty, brains, and broadcast skills.

 Maria Taylor has been relatively private about her personal life.
 However, in recent years, it was reported that she married her longtime boyfriend in a private ceremony.
 Despite her high-profile career, Taylor prefers to keep her personal life away from the spotlight, focusing instead on her rising career in sports media.